FEC-Bell/steam-reviews/fec-engineering-journal/JOURNAL.md

 1. I use `Element.prototype.getBoundingClientRect()` in my DoubleEndedSlider for positional accuracy.
 However, this was impossible to test with Jest's `jsdom` environment, which is only a virtual DOM and does not simulate component positioning.
 These were the results that came up when I tried to test position with `.getBoundingClientRect()` in one of my tests:

 ![getBoundingClientRect Method Issue](./assets/getBoundingClientRect-jsdom-issue.png)

+Therefore I'll have to use E2E to actually test the behavior of DoubleEndedSlider.
+This is a TODO for the future, possibly a stretch goal.

 **:heavy_check_mark: Final test coverage**: